LYRIC

 I lifted my head as I drove home that night

-And knew everything was gonna be fine [Chorus] Who would have thought it
+And knew everything was gonna be fine

 But life is finding a way through this wasteland of cynics concrete and pain